-Topics: The Web Design Process and some review of Floats and Positioning
+Topics: The Web Design Process and some review of Flexbox, CSS Positioning, and Floats

 - Watch the video on The Web Design and Development Process - Methods and Resources - Duration 19:03

-- Review Ch.
+- Optional: Review Ch.
 15 of Learning Web Design on Floats and CSS Positioning if you do not feel comfortable with them.
+Float based layouts are going away, but you MAY need to update a flaot based layout sometime, so it's good to know.
 Do the exercises there if you want to practice layout with floats, and if you have not already looked at these.
 These exercises are optional, and are not to be turned in.
 There are more resources on float based layout in the Additional Info section.